sanjayankur31/ankursinha.in/content/setting-up-irssi-on-fedora.rst

 :date: 2010-12-05 15:54
 :author: ankur
 :category: Tech
-:tags: Fedora, freenode, IRC, irssi, screen
+:tags: Fedora
-:tags: Fedora, freenode, IRC, irssi, screen
+:tags: Fedora
-:tags: Fedora, freenode, IRC, irssi, screen
+:tags: Fedora
-:tags: Fedora, freenode, IRC, irssi, screen
+:tags: Fedora
 :slug: setting-up-irssi-on-fedora

 There are a lot of IRC clients that one can use.
 The more frequently